wh1t35had0w/wh1t35had0w/README.md

 I’m wh1t35had0w, a Red Team practitioner in training.

-I study how systems fail — not from theory, but from the attacker’s side.
+I study how systems fail, not from theory, but from the attacker’s side.
 If there’s an assumption, I test it.
 If there’s trust, I try to break it.